How do you create (E-commerce) events in Google Tag Manager?

 To send these parameters along with the events we created in steps 2 and 3, we first go to variables in GTM:

-Click "New" here.
-Select "Variable for data layer.
-Here you can extract the values of the variables from the datalayer so you can use them for your tracking.
-Name the variables in the Data Layer Variable Name field.
+Click on 'New' here .
+Select 'Variable for data layer'.
+Here you can extract the values of the variables from the data layer so that you can use them for your tracking.
+Name the variables in the 'Name of variable for data layer' field .

-We then call it ecommerce.value because the leftmost parameter is e-commerce and on the next line is value.
+We then call it ecommerce.value, because the leftmost parameter is e-commerce and on the next line is value.

-B2B event creation in Google Tag Manager
+Creating B2B events in Google Tag Manager

 First, go to the Variables section in GTM, where you'll find the Built-in Variables option.
 Here you click Configure to select the variables you need for tracking your events.
-This can range from clicking on a phone number to filling out a contact form.
+These can range from clicking on a phone number to filling out a contact form.

 What's next?